gblach/reflicate/README.md

 Internally indexfile is combination of CDB (constant database) and msgpack.

-### Paranoic mode
+### Paranoid mode

-By default **reflicate** computes and compares blake3 hashes, but in paranoic mode sha256 hashes are used as well.
+By default **reflicate** computes and compares blake3 hashes, but in paranoid mode sha256 hashes are used as well.
-Additionally, in paranoic mode all hashes are always computed because it is possible to manipulate file modification time.
+Additionally, in paranoid mode all hashes are always computed because it is possible to manipulate file modification time.

 ## Systemd